prasanna-konduri/linux-assignment-HeroVired/README.md

 Write a script that compresses the `/home/user/documents` directory into a tarball named `documents_backup.tar.gz` and moves it to the `/home/user/backup` directory.
 This script should be scheduled to run daily using cron.

 #### solution:
+1.make sure your file have executable permissions.
+2. terminal have full disc access
 ### Q7: Process Monitor:
 Write a script that checks if a specific process (e.g., `apache2`) is running.
 If the process is not running, the script should start the process and log the action to a file.